Priscila-Santos/frontend-ai-settings/README.md

 - This branch emphasizes **spec-driven development**: clear requirements lead to structured code, validations, and automated tests.
 - Compared to the vague prompt branch, this version is closer to production-ready quality.
 - Additional improvements (e.g., TypeScript, advanced validation libraries, CI integration) can be added as extensions.

-Would you like me to also prepare a **short comparison section** you can add at the bottom of both READMEs, so anyone browsing the repo immediately sees the contrast between the two approaches?